 Purpose: The curriculum is designed to prepare selected students to qualify as contributing members of the allied health team who will care for patients under the supervision of qualified physicians.
-Upon completion of the curriculum which includes a three-month internship, the student is eligible to take the National Registry Examination leading to certification as a Registered Radiologic Technologist.
-Successful completion of the program will qualify the student to gain employment as a Radiologic Technologist.
+Upon completion of the curriculum which includes a three-month internship, the student is eligible to write the National Registry Examination leading to certification as a Registered Radiologic Technologist.
+Successful completion of the program will qualify a student to gain employment as a Radiologic Technologist.

-Special Curriculum Admission Guidelines: The applicant should have completed two units of high school science (biology, chemistry, physics) and three units of high school mathematics (algebra I, algebra II, geometry), or the equivalent.
+The applicant should have completed two units of high school science (biology, chemistry, physics) and three units of high school mathematics (algebra I, algebra II, geometry) or the equivalent.
 Developmental courses may be recommended for students with deficiencies in English and mathematics.
-A personal interview with the Counseling Department and Radiologic Technology faculty is a part of the admission process.
-The program begins mid-July and is continuous for 24 months and 5 weeks.
+Priority will be given to applicants with high class standing.
+A personal interview with the Counseling Department and Radiologic

+Technology faculty is a part of the admission process.
+Considering the limited available slots, early application is highly advisable.
 Upon notification of acceptance to the curriculum, applicants are requested to submit a medical report indicating good general health.
-The program is open to male and female students.
+The program is open to male and female students